Implement mobile and browser apps

 }

-This looks very similar to the regular Create Cart, but there is a big difference: The cart will automatically belong to the customer we've logged in with, for example the customerId will be the ID of Alice.
+The My Carts create request looks similar to Create Cart, but has a key difference: the cart automatically belongs to the logged-in customer.
+For example, the customerId will be the ID of Alice.

 We can now use this cart much like we're using any other cart, for example we can add a line item: